 Besides the traditional treatments for ADD/ADHD, there are additional things that you can do as well.

 One area to focus on is your diet.
 Your brain needs energy.
 The kind of fuel you are putting into your body matters.
 Include protein with your meals, even breakfast.
 Protein is used by your brain to create neurotransmitters.
 These allow the cells in your brain to communicate.
 Also, make sure that you are getting enough vitamins and minerals.
 If necessary, consider high-quality supplements.
 However, do consult first with your physician or nutritionist.

-Another ADHD and ADD treatment to consider is exercise.
+Another ADHD treatment to consider is exercise.
 Working out is beneficial for the brain on the whole.
 Some areas where exercise has a significant impact include:

 - Working memory

 - Executive functioning

 One reason this is possible is that when you exercise, your brain releases endorphins.
 This is a hormone that affects our mood.
 Exercise also releases a chemical called Dopamine which helps with maintaining attention.

 Getting these benefits is actually very simple.
 All you need to do is walk four days a week for thirty minutes.
 With children, encourage and support them to pursue athletic interests, either through organized team sports or on their own.
 It will help boost their self-confidence, too.

 Clearly, ADD/ADHD can cause a lot of problems, yet, there are solutions.
 You can combine both traditional methods such as medication, behavior therapy, and therapy with lifestyle choices.
 Together they can allow you to cope and even thrive.
 At Eddins Counseling Group, located in Houston, we have therapists that specialize in ADHD/ADD management.
 We also offer child and family therapy that can help manage many issues related to ADHD/ADD.
 Contact us at 832-559-2622 or book an appointment online.
 Remember, it is possible to live a successful and productive life, even if you have ADD/ADHD.